-So, before harvesting this season, must read given right way of harvesting kale so that it will not die and grow continuously.
+So, before harvesting this season, must read given right ways of harvesting kale so that it will not die and grow continuously.

 How to Harvest Kale So It Keeps Growing – Step by Step

-Although its tricky but not a big deal, you just take care in picking so that rest of the plant leaves remain intact.
+Although it’s tricky not a big deal, you just take care in picking so that rest of the plant leaves remain intact.

 - Moving on towards harvesting leaves, you have to take a sharp knife or a pair of pruning shears according to availability, and a jar to put all the leaves in it.

-- When you are done with it, hold the leaves with one hand and cut from stem in way you cut entire leaf.
+- When you are done with it, hold the leaves with one hand and cut from the stem in the way you cut the entire leaf.

 - Keep in mind that you have to take old and large leaves.

-- Older leaves grow towards outer side while inner top side contains fresh tenders that you must not damage or cut.
+- Older leaves grow towards the outer side while the inner top side contains fresh tenders that you must not damage or cut.

-- If you see any damaged leaves showing holes or getting pale, cut them and add to compost heap.
+- If you see any damaged leaves showing holes or getting pale, cut them and add them to the compost heap.

 - Kale plant leaves need to be harvested routinely.
-If you will leave on plant, they will be somewhat bitter and tough.
+If you will leave on plants, they will be somewhat bitter and tough.

-- This green leafy plant suggests to pick earlier rather than late!
+- This green leafy plant suggests picking earlier rather than late!

 So, after knowing simply easy tricks, you can practice on your own to pick kale leaves from your garden.